-CHAPTER 2: BEHAVIORAL HEALTH SERVICES APPENDIX E-5: EVIDENCED BASED PRACTICES (EBPs) POLICY - CHILD PARENT PSYCHOTHERAPY PAGE(S) 7
+CHAPTER 2: BEHAVIORAL HEALTH SERVICES APPENDIX E-5: EVIDENCED BASED PRACTICES (EBPs) POLICY - CHILD PARENT PSYCHOTHERAPY PAGE(S) 9

-- abuse or violence at home or in the community; - Children show difficult behaviors; - Children have a change in placement or caregivers; - Family members have physical health or mental health difficulties; or - Caregivers would like help with parenting and improving parent-child relationships.
+- Children have been through scary or painful events such as: - Loss of a loved person; - Separation; - Serious medical procedures; and - Abuse or violence at home or in the community. - Children show difficult behaviors; - Children have a change in placement or caregivers; - Family members have physical health or mental health difficulties; or - Caregivers would like help with parenting and improving parent-child relationships.